-In a time when biomedical HIV prevention strategies are dominating the social dialogue, we look at the increasingly broad selection of sexual health strategies available without losing sight of traditional methods that have undoubtedly helped reduce the impact of the HIV epidemic.
+Now that biomedical HIV prevention strategies dominate the social dialogue, we look at the increasingly broad selection of sexual health strategies available without losing sight of traditional methods that have undoubtedly helped reduce the impact of the HIV epidemic.

-But today, not everybody across Australia is aware, ready, or willing and able to embrace biomedical choices as highly effective HIV prevention strategies.
-Most importantly, everyone should feel confident in choosing options that work for them.
-Because ultimately, taking action and choosing one or a combination of sexual health strategies is far better than choosing none.
+But today, not everybody across Australia is aware, willing or able to embrace biomedical HIV prevention options.
+Most importantly, everyone should feel confident in choosing options that work for them — ultimately, taking action and choosing one or more sexual health strategies is better than choosing none at all.

 And let’s be clear.
-Debating the effectiveness of different strategies is absolutely important.
-But talk is cheap, and choosing to actively protect yourself and other people is what really prevents new HIV transmissions from occurring.
+Thinking about the benefits of different strategies is important.
+But choosing to protect yourself and other people is what really prevents new HIV transmissions from occurring.
 So here’s some information to help you decide how you can be part of the solution.

 In this article: